sdgilley/search-images/README.md

     * Make sure to copy the token as soon as it's created.
 Once you move away, you'll never see it again.
     * AFTER you've copied the token, use the **Configure SSO** dropdown to authorize **MicrosoftDocs**.

-* Login to CLI (Needed for Entra ID authentication)
+* Login to CLI (Needed only when using Entra ID authentication)

     * Use `az login` to log into your account.
     * If you are in a Codespace, use `az login --use-device-code`.